Human food: Production

 Most food has always been obtained through agriculture.
 With increasing concern over both the methods and products of modern industrial agriculture, there has been a growing trend toward sustainable agricultural practices.
 This approach, partly fueled by consumer demand, encourages biodiversity, local self-reliance and organic farming methods.
 Major influences on food production include international organizations (e.g. the World Trade Organization and Common Agricultural Policy), national government policy (or law), and war.

 Several organisations have begun calling for a new kind of agriculture in which agroecosystems provide food but also support vital ecosystem services so that soil fertility and biodiversity are maintained rather than compromised.
-According to the International Water Management Institute and UNEP, well-managed agroecosystems not only provide food, fiber and animal products, they also provide services such as flood mitigation, groundwater recharge, erosion control and habitats for plants, birds, fish and other animals.
+According to the International Water Management Institute and UNEP, well-managed agroecosystems not only provide food, fibre and animal products, they also provide services such as flood mitigation, groundwater recharge, erosion control and habitats for plants, birds, fish and other animals.

 Food manufacturing

 Packaged foods are manufactured outside the home for purchase.
-This can be as simple as a butcher preparing meat, or as complex as a modern international food industry.
+This can be as simple as a butcher preparing meat or as complex as a modern international food industry.
 Early food processing techniques were limited by available food preservation, packaging, and transportation.
 This mainly involved salting, curing, curdling, drying, pickling, fermenting, and smoking.
-Food manufacturing arose during the industrial revolution in the 19th century.
+Food manufacturing arose during the Industrial Revolution in the 19th century.
 This development took advantage of new mass markets and emerging technology, such as milling, preservation, packaging and labeling, and transportation.
 It brought the advantages of pre-prepared time-saving food to the bulk of ordinary people who did not employ domestic servants.

 At the start of the 21st century, a two-tier structure has arisen, with a few international food processing giants controlling a wide range of well-known food brands.
 There also exists a wide array of small local or national food processing companies.
-Advanced technologies have also come to change food manufacture.
+Advanced technologies have also come to change food manufacturing.
 Computer-based control systems, sophisticated processing and packaging methods, and logistics and distribution advances can enhance product quality, improve food safety, and reduce costs.